geotools/geotools/docs/user/tutorial/quickstart/maven.rst

      <http://docs.geotools.org/latest/javadocs/>`_ to work out what import statements are required
      in your source.
 The javadocs also list the GeoTools module in which each class is found.

 ..
-The ability to grab figure out what classes to import is a key skill; we are
+The ability to figure out what classes to import is a key skill; we are
     starting off here with a simple example with a single import.

 * Try and sort out what all the different "side car" files are - and what they are for.
 The sample